-We have found that self-work often begins with being attentive to our emotions-that is, checking in about not only what we think (head) and plan to do (hands), but also how we feel (heart).
-Emotional intelligence refers to our ability to recognize and to manage effectively our emotional states, and it relates broadly to "self awareness, self management, social awareness, and the ability to manage relationships" (Goleman, 2006, p.
-268).
+We have found that self-work often begins by being attentive to our emotions-that is, checking in about not only what we think (head) and plan to do (hands), but also how we feel (heart).
+Emotional intelligence refers to our ability to recognize and to manage effectively our emotional states, and it relates broadly to "self awareness, self management, social awareness, and the ability to manage relationships" (Goleman, 2006).
 We can cultivate emotional intelligence through self-reflection and deliberate attention to the nature and function of our emotions, especially anger and joyful commitment-two emotions we explore here.
 We reference anger and joyful commitment because they represent two different ends of the spectrum, noting how each can be a generative force that helps us work to attain racial justice.

 Recognizing our own emotional responses helps us to act even through uncertainty.
-This reflexivity springs from a recognition of the generative potential of emotions, which are a force that can be harnessed.
+This reflexivity springs from a recognition of the generative potential of emotions.
 Reflective recognition of our emotional states helps us to take up a productive, albeit discomforting, liminal stance.
-From this stance, we ask ourselves: Can we reside in a place of creative possibility, while naming our range of emotional responses (e.g., anger because of oppression; frustration because we are not doing enough; hurt because we are misunderstood)?
+From this stance, we can ask ourselves many questions: Can we reside in a place of creative possibility, while naming our range of emotional responses (e.g., anger because of oppression; frustration because we are not doing enough; hurt because we are misunderstood)?
 Can we reflect on what positive/negative emotions have to teach us?
 Are we acting, reacting, or both?
-These questions are partly informed by Audre Lorde's "The Uses of Anger: Women Responding to Racism" (1984) in which she explains how anger (even fury) is an appropriate response to racism.
-These questions are equally informed by Buddhist Monk Thich Nhat Hanh's book Anger (2001), which discusses the need to acknowledge and care for one's anger the way we would care for a broken leg (and not hide, neglect, or cut it off).
-Both Audre Lorde and Thich Nhat Hanh are powerful activists who recognize the generative force that resides in our uses of anger to move ourselves and others forward.
-This moving forward is not automatic though; it is critical to anti-racism work and, therefore, must be observable.
+These questions are partly informed by Lorde's (1984) essay, "The Uses of Anger: Women Responding to Racism," in which she explains how anger (even fury) is an appropriate response to racism.
+These questions are also informed by Buddhist monk Nhat Hanh's book Anger (2001), which discusses the need to acknowledge and care for one's anger the way we would care for a broken leg (and not hide, neglect, or cut it off).
+Both Lorde and Nhat Hanh are powerful activists who recognize the generative force that resides in our uses of anger to move ourselves and others forward.
+This moving forward is not automatic though.
+Because harnessing the generative potential of emotions is neither automatic, dispensable, nor easy, we must intentionally attend to connecting our head, heart, and hands, while reflectively renewing our actionable commitments.

 Reflecting on the uses of anger, we seek to come to a place where we are less resigned to the presence of racism and other oppressions.
 Racism shifts and changes and may seem impossible to quantify or truly represent; it is false to say that "we're in a better place" now than we were fifty years ago.
 Many of us who work to end oppression come to places where we have little more energy than to recount the oppressions we see, to patch and piece together solutions for people wronged by our institutions, and to choose which oppressions in our life we have the time to battle.
-For example, while writing this, laws like Arizona's HB-87, Alabama's HB-57, and Georgia's HB-87 (both copycats of Arizona's bill) legislate racial profiling and discrimination and, in effect, write into law the association of whiteness with citizenship.
-We must always keep hope that there is an end that we are striving for, and that our seemingly small interventions will bring tides of change in the years to come.
+For example, while writing this, laws like Arizona's HB-87, Alabama's HB-57, and Georgia's HB-87 (copycats of Arizona's bill) legislate racial profiling and discrimination and, in effect, write into law the association of whiteness with citizenship.
+We must balance anger with the works of faith: our seemingly small interventions will bring tides of change in the years to come.